Div. 55 President

 Virginia Waters, PhD, MSCP

 I am pleased and excited to be serving Div.
-55 as president-elect for 2017.
+55 as president for 2018.
 I was born to be a psychologist from the beginning, for I have been fascinated by both the art and science of human behavior, mental health and mental illness, and the ways people could be taught how to maximize their growth and evolution.
 I majored in psychology as an undergraduate at Finch College, received a PhD in School Psychology from Columbia University, and a fellowship in clinical psychology from the Albert Ellis Institute, before entering private practice in 1976.
 I rather uneventfully maintained private practices in New York and New Jersey for the next 24 years.
 Since I have always been curious and interested in expanding my clinical skills, I continued to pursue training in hypnosis, relationship counseling, sex therapy, forensic psychology, dream work and many other sub-specialties that I could integrate into my work with patients.

 Seeking training in psychopharmacology was a natural extension of my desire to continue adding tools to my clinical tool kit.
 For many years I took workshops in medication management before entering the first training cohort at Fairleigh Dickinson University.
 I exited FDU with a Master’s of Science degree in Psychopharmacology in 2002 and passed the PEP a few weeks later.
 When I entered the psychopharmacology program I had not fully realized the where it would lead me, for not only was I pursuing the academic training, I had also committed to a path of advocacy.